AdobeDocs/advertising.en/help/dsp/audiences/audience-about.md

 * All user-created audience segments that were created in DSP:

    * Custom segments for users who visited specific webpages and users exposed to impressions of specific ads.

+     No fees are incurred for impressions delivered to universal IDs.

    * CCPA opt-out-of-sale audience segments for users who submitted opt-out-of-sale requests on your website, per the California Consumer Privacy Act (CCPA).

 * All of your imported first-party data segments, including segments that were translated to universal IDs.

+  Additional fees are charged for impressions delivered to universal IDs.
+See "[About First-Party Audience Sources](source-about.md)" for rates.

 * All of your imported custom third-party data segments.